 Successfully running a business in the 21st century requires a foundation of proven business principles.
-It also requires technological knowledge that wasn't required a generation ago.
-Administering business functions, and marketing products and services in today's world, is a different game than it used to be.
+It also requires technical knowledge that wasn’t required a generation ago.
+Administering business functions, and marketing products and services in today’s world is a different game than it used to be.

 Here’s what you should know about small business management, administration, and marketing today.

-Smart decision making: Seeking input from talented managers and key employees can give you insight you need to make wise business decisions.
+- Smart decision making: Seeking input from talented managers and key employees can give you the insight you need to make wise business decisions.

 Business owners who are accustomed to hard work and handling everything can be tempted to take on administrative functions themselves, particularly if funds are tight.
 However, business administration for only two or three employees can be complex and very demanding of your time.
 And the more benefits you offer, the more complex administration will be.